dtonhofer/prolog_notes/other_notes/about_negation/README.md

 There is a (short) page on [Negation as Failure](https://en.wikipedia.org/wiki/Negation_as_failure).

-**Course by Marek Sergot**
+**Course material by Marek Sergot**

-In the notes for a [Course by Marek Sergot: "491 Knowledge Representation"](https://www.doc.ic.ac.uk/~mjs/teaching/491.html), we find (among others):
+In the material for a [Course by Marek Sergot: "491 Knowledge Representation"](https://www.doc.ic.ac.uk/~mjs/teaching/491.html), we find (among others):

    - [Negation as failure (Normal logic programs)](https://www.doc.ic.ac.uk/~mjs/teaching/KnowledgeRep491/NBF_491-2x1.pdf) (PDF)